 Water Ski the Bay Sunday Mornings

-You just show up on the beach and get on the list for a turn.
-Suggested donation is $15 per turn for nonmembers.
+You show up on the beach and get on the list for a turn.
+The suggested donation for nonmembers is $18 per turn.

 Cozy up to a Beach Bonfire